mortenc/portfolio-jekyll/_projects/dr.md

 We are currently in the process of redesigning and testing the front page to ensure that it is personal and relevant to our users' diverse needs.
 We expect a staged beta rollout to happen during the summer of 2019.

-{% include project-image.html type="grid" file="dr-hero.jpg" caption="A redesigned audio player was recently added to the design system." %}
+{% include project-image.html type="grid" file="dr-hero.jpg" caption="We are currently in the process of redesigning the front page of dr.dk." %}

 ### Dual Track Agile + Continuous Discovery
 Over the past year the team and I have worked to implement Dual Track Agile across the department, and ensure that continuous discovery practices such as user research, prototyping and experimentation are first-class citizens in our teams' backlogs.